AIMS360/API/Aqua/Readme.md

 ![](media/f104067fe9e7d2e5db9593a201c0528c.png)

 1. Obtain a valid access token.
-[Click here](https://github.com/AIMS360/API/blob/master/README.md) to know how to generate access token
+[Click here](https://github.com/AIMS360/API/blob/master/README.md) to learn how to generate access token

 2. Create a request for data by posting to AQUA API.